 San Diego is the largest land border crossing in the world and has been a highly active location for deportations, human rights violations, and abuse.
 We know creating change takes time and investment.
 It takes a willingness to continue to work on solutions, even when the topic of immigration cycles out of the news headlines.
 In launching Avodah San Diego, we plan to build a pipeline of leaders in the region who will enhance the Jewish community’s work on this issue, while also fighting the causes and effects of poverty throughout the region in all of our issue areas including homelessness, hunger, criminal justice reform, climate justice, education, healthcare access, and more.

-Since Avodah’s founding in 1998, nearly 1,100 Corps Members have served at nearly 300 social service agencies, adding nearly $20 million in capacity and assisting more than 700,000 individuals facing the challenges of poverty.
+Since Avodah’s founding in 1998, over 1,400 Corps Members have served at nearly 300 social service agencies, adding over $22 million in capacity and assisting more than 700,000 individuals facing the challenges of poverty.
 We are excited and prepared to grow our work to the West Coast and to be in partnership with the top human service organizations in the region.

 —Rabbi Alexis Berk, Temple Solel, Cardiff by the Sea